snakeego/aioactors/README.md

 # aioactors

 Simple implementation actors on Python 3.6.
-Uses asyncio as backend for running ators
+Uses asyncio as backend for running actors